joey11121/2024ML28_finalproject/README.md

 ```

 ## Preprocessing
 The preprocess directory contains scripts for dataset generation and labeling.
-The pipeline includes:
+Here is the procedure for creating your own dataset.

 ### Data Collection
 Create two folders for storing downloaded sheet music: